Samos by Marc Dubin

 The water, maybe the best on Samos, gushes in abundance from a cave-alcove on the little square with its huge plane trees.
 As with other places in Greece with much-praised springs, a legend says that if you drink you’ll be guaranteed to return here.

+Near Plátanos, there’s a fork in the road system; dropping southwest takes you to Órmos Marathákambos, the third of Samos’ four ports.
+It’s a dozy place with lots of accommodation and wooden boats being built on the shore, though potentially less dozy now that a yacht marina has been dredged.
 But most people are staying a bit west at Votsalakia, a long straggly resort with a long straggly beach and all the usual amenities.
 The best thing to do here is climb Mt Kerkís, which you can’t miss.
 The classic route goes via the convent of Evangelistrías, just beyond where the farm track ends the proper path begins.
 Don’t try it in high summer – you’ll be baked on the south-facing slopes – though there is a spring near the top and a small hut for emergency shelter.
 Just below the summit occurred one of old

 Olympic Air’s worst disasters – on August 3, 1989 a flight from Thessaloniki clipped the ridge in heavy mist and disintegrated with the loss of all on board.
 They say you can still spot bits of wreckage and scattered luggage but I’ve been twice since and never noticed any.
 The gnarlier route up starts from above Kallithéa village, clockwise around the mountain, but it’s less obvious – get local instructions.

 Beyond Votsalakia is what has to be, in a way, Samos’ most ridiculous beach – Psilí Ámmos (West).
 Wade out 300 yards and you’ll still be only knee-deep.
 Great for kids, very sandy, very scenic.
 Just to the east, at the end of Votsalakia, is more normally shelving Fournaki with its pebbles always stacked artistically by beachcombers.
 Overhead is one of the best magirefta tavernas on the island, Loukoullos – better in the evening when all the dishes are finished.
+They only tend to open June to early September, as both proprietors are normally lawyers in Vathy.

 From the main loop road contouring southeast beyond Platanos, various turnoffs drop to the coast.
 The best is for Ballos, a long pebble beach ending in a sandier cove with caves in back to shelter in: one of the quietest corners of Samos.
 On the way back up, have a coffee on the square of Kouméïka, with the most beautiful carved-marble fountain on the island.
 Back on the loop road, there are some honey-and-herb stalls; I like Farm Store, just before Koútsi oasis